 Can I go shopping with my friends?

 Meeting with people from outside your household or extended household for shopping is only allowed outdoors while maintaining physical distancing, as the risk of transmission of the virus is much greater indoors.

-What if I’m shielding, can I go to the shops?
+What if I have been shielding, can I go to the shops?